|Snap||CLI ~ UI||CLI ~ UI||CLI ~ UI||CLI ~ UI|

 Make sure you move the resulting

 backup.tgz to some external storage you can access when restoring the system.
+Also, make sure to restart the services you stopped prior to completing the backup.

 We’ve now backed up all the components necessary to recreate a MAAS deployment.
 Next, we’ll discuss how to restore this configuration.